Online Graph Coloring for $k$-Colorable Graphs: Introduction

-For $k = 2$, a deterministic algorithm that uses $2 \log_2 (n+1)$ colors is found by Lov\'{a}sz, Saks, and Trotter in 1989 \cite{LST89}.
-For the lower bound of deterministic algorithms, after a series of research \cite{Bea76, BBH+14, GKM+14}, Gutowski et al. in 2014 \cite{GKM+14} finally showed that achieving $2 \log_2 n - 10$ colors is impossible.
+For $k = 2$, a deterministic algorithm that uses $2 \log_2 (n+1)$ colors is found by Lov\'{a}sz, Saks, Trotter (1989) \cite{LST89}.
+For the lower bound of deterministic algorithms, after a series of studies \cite{Bea76, BBH+14, GKM+14}, Gutowski, Kozik, Micek, Zhu (2014) \cite{GKM+14} finally showed that achieving $2 \log_2 n - 10$ colors is impossible.
+Note that the lower bound is $\log_2 n$ even for trees \cite{Bea76, GL88}.
 However, the performance of randomized algorithms remains open, where Vishwanathan \cite{Vis92} gives a lower bound of $\frac{1}{72} \log_2 n$ colors.

-Deterministic and randomized online algorithms to color the following graph classes achieve $\Theta(\log n)$ colors: trees, planar, bounded-treewidth, and disk graphs \cite{DBLP:conf/esa/AlbersS17}.
-For more references for online graph colorings, we refer the reader to the survey by Kierstead \cite{Kie05}.
+\paragraph{Related works.} Deterministic and randomized online algorithms to color the following graph classes achieve $\Theta(\log n)$ colors: tree, planar, bounded-treewidth, and disk graphs \cite{DBLP:conf/esa/AlbersS17}.
+Also, the First-Fit algorithm performs better for $d$-degenerate graphs (i.e., every induced subgraph has a vertex of degree at most $d$), which uses only $O(d \log n)$ colors.
+For more references on online graph colorings, we refer the reader to the survey by Kierstead \cite{Kie05}.

+A related, recently well-studied topic is \emph{online edge coloring}; edges arrive one by one, and we must color each edge immediately upon arrival.
+For example, a deterministic algorithm that only uses $(1+o(1)) \Delta$ colors when the maximum degree $\Delta$ is $\omega(\log n)$, is known \cite{blikstad2024online,blikstad2025deterministic,blikstad2025online}.